srikanth-narayanan/CarND-Advanced-Lane-Lines/README.md

 ![Combined Binary][image5]

-#### 4. Describe how (and identify where in your code) you identified lane-line pixels and fit their positions with a polynomial?
+### Detect lane-line pixels and fit their positions with a polynomial

 Then I did some other stuff and fit my lane lines with a 2nd order polynomial kinda like this:

 ![alt text][image5]

-#### 5. Describe how (and identify where in your code) you calculated the radius of curvature of the lane and the position of the vehicle with respect to center.
+### Calculated the radius of curvature of the lane and the position of the vehicle with respect to center.

 I did this in lines # through # in my code in `my_other_file.py`

-#### 6. Provide an example image of your result plotted back down onto the road such that the lane area is identified clearly.

-I implemented this step in lines # through # in my code in `yet_another_file.py` in the function `map_lane()`.
-Here is an example of my result on a test image:
+### Warp Lane Lines and Curvature to Original Image

 ![alt text][image6]

----

 ### Pipeline (video)